mnsina/NFT-Dealer/README.md

 # NFT-Dealer
-A public firm that buys and sells NFT tokens on the ethereum network through the use of an ERC721 smart contract.
+A public firm that buys and sells NFT tokens on the Polygon network through the use of an ERC721 smart contract.

 ## Enterprise Characteristics:

-1) Stocks: There are 100 unissued stocks without voting rights, each has a unit price of 0.01 ethers.
+1) Stocks: There are 100 unissued stocks without voting rights, each has a unit price of 0.01 Matic.

 2) Founder: Can change the CFO, CEO and end the enterprise.